ADepic/SkywirePiMainnet/README.md

 ## Downloading Skyimager & Raspbian

-You can download skyimager (from here)[https://github.com/SkycoinProject/skybian/releases].
+You can download skyimager [from here](https://github.com/SkycoinProject/skybian/releases).
 Click on "assets" and download the "skyimager.tar.xz" file for your operating system.
 The "darwin-amd64" file is the one for macOS.
 Extract it using your default archive extracting program for your distrubution.
 (Note: extracting will be more complicated for Windows, and you will have to use 7zip.
 However, how to do this is not covered here).

 Download raspbian [from here](https://downloads.raspberrypi.org/raspbian_lite_latest).
 Extract the zip file to find raspbian, which will be a ".img" file.
 ## Setting up skywire images